johnkramorbhz/Scripts/ros_toolbox/README.md

 ## Purpose

 Why making this?
 It requires so many unnecessary steps that I believe it can be automated.
 ROS does NOT actively look for a package after `catkin_make`.

+I just don't like the default config that I have to put it in `~/catkin_ws/`